swedishvegan/complax/README.md

 The quickest way to get started with Lax is to simply download one of the pre-compiled releases under the "Releases" tab on this GitHub page.
 There is a release for Windows (compiled for x86_64), one for MacOS (compiled for Apple's ARM64 chips), and one for Ubuntu (compiled for x86_64).
 I'm not sure whether the Ubuntu releases would be compatible with other Linux distros, but if not it's easy enough to just compile from source (see the next section).

+__NOTE: The source code in the releases zip files is out of date.
+Please directly clone or download the repository in order to view the source code.__

 ### Building the complax library from source <a name="pt2.1"></a>

 If there is no release for your particular coding environment, or if you're having any issues with the pre-compiled binaries, you can simply build the complax library from source.
 Building the complax library should be relatively straightforward as long as you have git, CMake, and a compiler that supports the C++11 standard.
 Here's what you need to do: